elixirschool/elixirschool/lessons/advanced/gen-stage.md

 + Work Queue — Since events can be anything, we could produce works of unit to be completed by a series of consumers.

-+ Event Processing — Similar to a data pipeline, we could recieve, process, sort, and take action on events emitted in real time from our sources.
++ Event Processing — Similar to a data pipeline, we could receive, process, sort, and take action on events emitted in real time from our sources.

-These are just a _few_ of the possibilities for GenStage.
+These are just a __few__ of the possibilities for GenStage.